 Topics in this article:

-- Reasons behind custom duties and taxes
+- Reasons behind customs duties and taxes

-- Delivered duty paid vs delivered duty unpaid
+- Delivered duty paid vs. delivered duty unpaid

 - Customs clearance process

-Reasons behind custom duties and taxes
+Reasons behind customs duties and taxes

-When shipping internationally to your customer you or your buyer may be asked to pay additional duties and taxes before the shipment is delivered.
+When shipping internationally to your customer, you or your buyer may be asked to pay additional duties and taxes before the shipment is delivered.

-- Protect domestic businesses from foreign competitors
+1. Protect domestic businesses from foreign competition

-Delivered duty paid vs delivered duty unpaid
+Delivered duty paid vs. delivered duty unpaid

-DDU Incoterms - Delivery Duty Unpaid.
-The receiver/customer is responsible for settling all charges in order for customs to release the shipment and have it delivered.
+DDU Incoterms - Delivery Duty Unpaid: The customer is responsible for settling all charges in order for customs to release the shipment for delivery.

 Customs clearance process